 Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding¶

-Conference: ICLR 2026 arXiv: 2509.23050 Code: None Area: Dialogue Systems Keywords: Language Prior, Visual Integration Point, Large Vision-Language Models, Representation Analysis, Interpretability
+Keywords: Language Prior, Visual Integration Point, Large Vision Language Models, Representation Analysis, Interpretability

 TL;DR¶

-By contrasting layer-wise hidden representations (chain-of-embedding) with and without visual input, this paper identifies a "Visual Integration Point" (VIP) layer in LVLMs and proposes the Total Visual Integration (TVI) metric to quantify the strength of language priors.
+By comparing layer-wise hidden representations (chain-of-embedding) with and without visual input, this study identifies a "Visual Integration Point" (VIP) layer in LVLMs and proposes the Total Visual Integration (TVI) metric to quantify the strength of the language prior.

 Background & Motivation¶

-Large Vision-Language Models (LVLMs) excel at multimodal tasks but frequently over-rely on language priors (LP)—textual statistical patterns memorized during pretraining—while neglecting actual visual evidence.
-For instance, when presented with an image of a green banana, a model may still respond "yellow."
+Large Vision Language Models (LVLMs) exhibit excellent performance in multimodal tasks but often rely excessively on language priors (LP)—textual statistical patterns memorized during pre-training—while ignoring actual visual evidence.
+For example, when an image shows a green banana, the model might still answer "yellow."

-Existing LP analysis methods primarily rely on input-output probing, with two key limitations: (1) they ignore the rich internal hidden representations of the model; and (2) they cannot reveal at which layer LP begins to interfere with visual integration.
-This paper proposes analyzing LP from the perspective of internal representation dynamics, localizing the critical layer at which visual information begins to genuinely influence reasoning by contrasting chain-of-embeddings.
+Existing LP analysis methods primarily depend on input-output probing, which has two main limitations: (1) they ignore the rich information within the model's internal hidden representations; (2) they cannot reveal at which layer LP begins to interfere with visual integration.
+This paper proposes analyzing LP from the perspective of internal representation dynamics, using a contrastive chain-of-embedding to locate the critical layers where visual information begins to truly influence reasoning.

 Method¶